Kamil16345/json-parser/README.md

 ## Goals

-The goal of this project is to create a command-line interface (CLI) application that can parse JSON data and convert it into a structured Go data structure.
-Additionally, the application should be able to generate JSON data from a given Go structure.
-The application should handle proper error handling, structure validation, and IO operations.
+This project is a command-line interface (CLI) application that can parse JSON data and convert it into a structured Go data structure.
+Additionally, the application is able to generate JSON data from a given Go structure.
+The application handles proper error handling, structure validation, and IO operations.

-## Basic Requirements
+## Project assumptions

 1. JSON Parsing
     - The application should read JSON data from a file or accept JSON input from the user.